Below is a list of some of MERLIN’s mentors. It is not inclusive of its entire membership.

 Mike is a technology executive with experience in enterprise sales, marketing, business development, product management and team building.
 He’s led customers and teams through major market transitions caused by disruptive technologies.
 He’s led the buildout out of sales and technical operations in competitive markets and was a member of the senior leadership team during a major recapitalization and company sale.
 He’s currently leading sales and operations for Rosh Review, an EdTech company providing medical education.
 Sanders is a UW Madison graduate.

-Dr. Laura Strong is the President and C.O.O. at Quintessence Biosciences, Inc. She was the first employee of Quintessence and wrote the business plan for commercialization of five proprietary technologies licensed from the Wisconsin Alumni Research Foundation.
+Dr. Laura Strong is currently founder and CEO of Propagate Health, where she is building a core network of advisors and entrepreneurs across healthcare, life sciences, and technology to enable problem-oriented innovation.
+Prior to that, she was President and C.O.O. at Quintessence Biosciences, Inc. She was the first employee of Quintessence and wrote the business plan for commercialization of five proprietary technologies licensed from the Wisconsin Alumni Research Foundation.
 The plan was instrumental in raising initial capital from angel investors in 2001.
-After recruiting a President and CEO in 2002, Dr. Strong has supported additional fundraising campaigns for a total of more than $13 million.
-Dr. Strong’s primary responsibility is the development and execution of strategies to advance the company’s proprietary cancer therapies through human clinical trials to the marketplace.
-Dr. Strong manages the company’s Scientific Advisory Board as well as the intellectual property portfolio.
+After recruiting a President and CEO in 2002, Dr. Strong supported additional fundraising campaigns for a total of more than $13 million.
+Dr. Strong’s primary responsibility was the development and execution of strategies to advance the company’s proprietary cancer therapies through human clinical trials to the marketplace.
+Dr. Strong managed the company’s Scientific Advisory Board as well as the intellectual property portfolio.
 As a National Institutes of Health pre-doctoral fellow, Dr. Strong earned a Ph.D. in organic chemistry at the University of Wisconsin-Madison.
 Dr. Strong is co-author of twelve publications and co-inventor on three issued patents and multiple patent applications.
 She has completed Executive Education coursework at the University of Wisconsin-Madison Business School in Financial Management, Project Management, and Business Planning.